vonzink/JPACRUDProject/README.md

 - SQL command go in the StaffDaoImlp
 - Method need to be done in forms, 1 method per path.
 The .do notation is not required.
 - date formating is an issue.
-- jpql commands dont use get or set methods.
+- jpql commands dont use get or set methods nor do they use the snake case from the SQL column
--
+- if you add a Boolean parameter is will default required to true and will through an exception unless you force it to false.
+- important syntax for redictection. return "redirect:/staff.do?staffId=" + staff.getId();